AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/how-to-setup.md

 After creating, deploying, and testing the rules, you can analyze the results using **Elasticsearch, Logstash, and Kibana (ELK)** dashboard tooling.
 It can parse the AEMCS CDN logs, allowing you to visualize the results in the form of various charts and graphs.

-Dashboard tooling can be cloned directly from the [AEMCS-CDN-Log-Analysis-ELK-Tool GitHub repository](https://github.com/adobe/AEMCS-CDN-Log-Analysis-ELK-Tool) and follow the steps to install and load the **traffic filter rules (including WAF)** dashboard.
+Dashboard tooling can be cloned directly from the [AEMCS-CDN-Log-Analysis-ELK-Tool GitHub repository](https://github.com/adobe/AEMCS-CDN-Log-Analysis-ELK-Tool) and follow the steps to install and load the **Traffic Filter Rules (including WAF)** dashboard.

 - After loading the sample dashboard, your Elastic dashboard tool page should look like the following: